romilly/wg2/plan/journal.md

 Also, I need to make sure that I have separate contents fro production and test, and that the correct templates are being used.

+PM: Things are going well, and bow I want to tackle menu highlighting: the menu for each page is slightly different for each page type.

+It looks as if the templates used in the non-webdriver tests are old, and based on clean blog, not the small business template.